lukaszgryglicki/calc-metric/README.md

 export V3_PARAM_tenant_id="'875c38bd-2b1b-4e91-ad07-0cfbabb4c49f'"
 export V3_PARAM_is_bot='!= true'
 ```
-- So it runs `./sql/contr-lead-acts-all.sql` - this SQL returns data for current, previous period and totals including numbe rof all contributors.
+- So it runs [./sql/contr-lead-acts-all.sql](https://github.com/lukaszgryglicki/calcmetric/blob/main/sql/contr-lead-acts-all.sql) - this SQL returns data for current, previous period and totals including number of all contributors.
 - `calcmetric` will add `project_slug`, `time_range`, `date_from`, `date_to`, `row_number` columns.
 - It will create table like this:
 ```